 When Prevention Fails

 As home and business owners we work hard to keep things clean and comfortable.
-But sometimes our best efforts fail—especially when flooding drives them out.
+But sometimes our best efforts failโespecially when flooding drives them out.
+These pest issues can be particularly challenging when it comes to keeping ants out.
 To get rid of ants after the rain or any other time, PURCOR can help.

 Ants do serve an important purpose in our planet’s ecosystem.
 Left alone in nature they have many benefits.
 However, when they come inside they can be a big problem for home and business owners.